johandahlberg/piper/README.md

             |--- 2_<index>_<lane>_<read1>_xxx.fastq.gz
             |--- 2_<index>_<lane>_<read2>_xxx.fastq.gz (optional)

-As evident from this structure each runfolder needs to have a file either names `report.xml` or `report.tsv`.
+As evident from this structure of each runfolder needs to have a file named either `report.xml` or `report.tsv`.
 In the `report.xml` file case, this is a file which is generated by the software [Sisyphus](https://github.com/Molmed/sisyphus) which is used by the SNP&SEQ Technology Platform to process data.
 If your data is not delivered from the SNP&SEQ platform you are probably better of using the simple `report.tsv` format.
 This is a tab-separated file with the following format:

         #SampleName     Lane    ReadLibrary     FlowcellId
         MyFirstSample   1       FirstLib        9767892AVF